 To facilitate double-blind reviewing, please do not include author names or author-identifying information in your submission; instead, name the author(s) in a separate document, nominating one main correspondent when there are multiple authors.
 We would appreciate, but do not require, one-page author biographies providing educational background, workplace, research interests, and highlights of previously published work.

 Types of Articles

-Journal ASAP publishes Research Essays, Review Papers, Research Notes, Reports, Book Reviews, Opinions, and Letters.
+Journal ASAP publishes Research Essays, Review Papers, Research Notes, Reports, Book Reviews, Opinions, Letters and Interviews.